hoangl8696/NordSoftwareTest/README.md

  Transfer all file from src folder of the newly downloaded file to the create-react-app template.
  Type in terminal npm start.

+## Hotfix:
+### 7-4-2017

+#### User's report:
+1. Alphabetical sorting does not work properly after adding a new participant to the list.
+2. Editing after sorting modifies a different user (probably due to indexes being out of order).

+#### Developer's report:
+3. Sorting email function did not work at all, create error, did not crash

+#### Errors originate from:
+1. Error cause by misunderstood.
+Alphabetical sorting did work, however instruction not clear on how to sort capital vs non-capital of the same letter
+2. Iterating through the userList require a "key" prop for react to work properly, developer use the array index as key, cause problem when update or delete data (as user's report, index become out of order)
+3. Typos (sorting function should have called this.email(), instead called this.emailAddress())

+#### Action taken:
+1. Sorting function will now attempt to convert all to lower case letter before comparing.
+This will result in a sorting purely on the letters only (ignore upercase / lowercase)
+2. Replace the array index with the User model's id.
+The "key" prop will now use a randomly generated 16 digits number (the id)
+3. Fix the typos

 ## Developer logs:
 ### 3-4-2017